roman-milk/roman-milk.github.io/exhibitionist-wife.md

+===

- ****** Exhibitionist Wife Ch.
-02 ****** byStoryTeller07© Felicity really did feel alone now.
+Felicity really did feel alone now.
 More eighteen year olds climbed onto the bus, adding to the press of bodies around her.
 Why weren't they driving to school, damn it?
 It didn't help her that parking would be available tomorrow, after the parking lot was re-furbished.
 They were bolder now, with exploring hands everywhere.

  The bus came to a sudden halt, swaying them all forward.
 In desperation she pushed aside one lad, and beamed in delight.
 Philip took her hand to guide her down the steps to safety.
 All of a fluster, she spluttered an explanation which made little sense.